 -Galvanic shock – a gold filling placed immediately next to a silver amalgam filling may cause a sharp pain (galvanic shock) to occur.
 The interaction between the metals and saliva causes an electric current to occur.

 -Aesthetics – most patients dislike metal “colored” fillings and prefer fillings that match the rest of the tooth.

-The most widely used and trusted material was amalgam (which consist of mercury mixed with Silver, Tin, Zinc, and Copper) which has high strength and durability due to its metallic properties.
+The most widely used and trusted material was amalgam (which consists of mercury mixed with Silver, Tin, Zinc, and Copper) which has high strength and durability due to its metallic properties.

--Durability – silver fillings last at least 10 to 15 years and usually outlasts composite fillings
+-Durability – silver fillings last at least 10 to 15 years and usually outlast composite fillings

 -Strength – can withstand chewing forces

 -Expense – may be less expensive than composite filling

 -Destruction of more tooth structure – healthy parts of the tooth must often be removed to make a space large enough to hold the amalgam filling

 -Discoloration – amalgam fillings can create a grayish hue to the surrounding tooth structure.